Shyan1943/p4/README.md

 4) <a href="https://pencil.evolus.vn/" target="_blank">Pencil Project </a>was used to create the wireframes during the design process.
 5) <a href="https://erdplus.com/" target="_blank">ERDPlus </a> to design the database structure, Entity Relationship Diagram (ERD)
 6) <a href="https://sqldbm.com/Home/" target="_blank">SQLDbm</a> to design the data model, Logical Diagram

+### Production (Coding)
+7) Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+8) <a href="https://github.com/" target="_blank">Github</a> for Versioning Control System and GitHub for repositories to store the projects code after being pushed from Git.
+9) <a href="https://www.gitpod.io/" target="_blank">Gitpod</a> for code editor redefined and optimized for building and debugging modern web
+10) <a href="https://www.w3schools.com/html/html_intro.asp" target="_blank">HTM5</a> to structure the webpages
+11) `.gitignore` file is used for the purpose of preventing files, environment variables, any passwords or security sensitive information, from being uploaded without needing to explicitly exclude them.
+Any file added to the gitignore will never be included in git commits.
+Not only does this feature allow for system-specific files to be untouched, but it allows for insurance that sensitive files will never be uploaded.
+12) <a href="https://docs.djangoproject.com/en/3.1/ref/contrib/messages/" target="_blank">Django flash message</a>  framework allows us to temporarily store messages in one request and retrieve them for display  a one-time notification message to the user after processing a form or some other types of user input.
+13) `pip3 install cloudinary` to install <a href="https://cloudinary.com/" target="_blank">Cloudinary</a>, which use to efficiently create, manage, and deliver images, personalized and optimized for every device and channel.
+14) `pip3 install python-dotenv` -- allows the use of `.env` files for environment variables
+15) <a href="https://www.w3schools.com/js/" target="_blank">JavaScript</a> to CRUD Cloudinary profile as image
+16) `pip3 install stripe` to install <a href="https://stripe.com/en-sg" target="_blank">Stripe Payment</a> to implement Django app containing e-commerce functionality online payment processing system.
+We use the single payments method on this Site.

 # DEPLOYMENT